Beitbridge mayor recalled

 Thupeyo Muleya, Beitbridge Bureau

-THE MDC-T has recalled Beitbridge Mayor Councilor Morgan Ncube and two other councilors as it continues to rid of those aligned to the MDC Alliance leader Mr Nelson Chamisa.
+THE MDC-T has recalled Beitbridge Mayor Councillor Morgan Ncube and two other councillors as the party continues to rid itself of elements aligned to the MDC Alliance leader Mr Nelson Chamisa.

-The other two councilors are Granger Nyoni, Ward 5 (Finance Committee Chairperson), and Agnes Tore, Ward 6 (Social Services Committee Chairperson).

 Local Government and Public Works Minister, Cde July Moyo has since written to Beitbridge town clerk, Mr Loud Ramakgapola informing him of the latest development.